NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 ## Contents of this document

-Section (#changes) summarises the changes to [@!RFC7873].
+(#changes) summarises the changes to [@!RFC7873].

-In Section (#clientCookie) suggestions for constructing a Client Cookie are given.
+In (#clientCookie) suggestions for constructing a Client Cookie are given.

-In Section (#serverCookie) instructions for constructing a Server Cookie are given.
+In (#serverCookie) instructions for constructing a Server Cookie are given.

-In Section (#rollingSecret) instructions on updating Server Secrets are given.
+In (#rollingSecret) instructions on updating Server Secrets are given.

-In Section (#cookieAlgorithms) the different hash functions usable for DNS Cookie construction are listed.  [@FNV] and HMAC-SHA-256-64 [@RFC6234] are deprecated and [@!SipHash-2.4] is introduced as a REQUIRED hash function for server side DNS Cookie implementations.
+In (#cookieAlgorithms) the different hash functions usable for DNS Cookie construction are listed.  [@FNV] and HMAC-SHA-256-64 [@RFC6234] are deprecated and [@!SipHash-2.4] is introduced as a REQUIRED hash function for server side DNS Cookie implementations.